Councillor's call for more homeless funding in city

 A Norwich councillor is calling for increased funding support to tackle sofa-surfing and rough sleeping in the city.

-Jamie Osborne, Green Party councillor for the Mancroft ward, said the existing economic impact of the pandemic has created a fear of a "tsunami of evictions".
+Jamie Osborn, Green Party councillor for the Mancroft ward, said the existing economic impact of the pandemic has created a fear of a "tsunami of evictions".

 Last week during the city council meeting to debate the budget, Green Party members put forward an amendment to the budget to provide additional tenancy support to help prevent evictions.

-Speaking after the meeting and in response to a special homeless series by the EDP, Mr Osborne said: "A lot of people who I come across in Norwich really appreciate tenancy support, but the council is really stretched already with overcapacity, so it is really important we invest in this now to provide a much greater rise in homelessness.
+Speaking after the meeting and in response to a special homeless series by the EDP, Mr Osborn said: "A lot of people who I come across in Norwich really appreciate tenancy support, but the council is really stretched already with overcapacity, so it is really important we invest in this now to prevent a much greater rise in homelessness.

 "Many people are anxious about their tenancies at the moment, as well as potential unemployment and the added stress of being evicted.
 This really should be prioritised."